wultra/powerauth-server/docs/Configuring-SOAP-Client-for-Spring.md

 ## Prerequisites For the Tutorial

 - Running PowerAuth Server with available SOAP interface.
-- Knowledge of Java EE applications based on Spring Framework.
+- Knowledge of web applications based on Spring Framework.
-- Software: IDE - Spring Tool Suite, Java EE Application Server (Pivotal Server, Tomcat, ...)
+- Software: IDE, Application Server (Tomcat, Wildfly...)

 ## Integration Manual

 ### Add a Maven Dependency

-To add a PowerAuth SOAP service client support in your application, add Maven dependency for PowerAuth RESTful Client module in your `pom.xml` file:
+To add a PowerAuth SOAP service client support in your application, add Maven dependency for PowerAuth SOAP client module in your `pom.xml` file:

 ```xml
 <dependency>